ADOLESCENT PSYCHOLOGY CHALLENGES AND TASKS BETWEEN EVOLUTIONARY

 Assessment methods and criteria

 Examinations will be both written and oral.
-The written examination consists of open-ended questions designed to assess the knowledge and skills acquired.
+The written examination consists of 3 open-ended questions designed to assess the knowledge and skills acquired.
 The oral examination will assess students’ independent judgment, their ability to communicate and to apply those skills to reality.
 Every written answer will be given a score of thirty.
-Students will be admitted to the oral examination if they get at least the minimum score (18/30) in at least half plus one of the number of questions.
+Students will be admitted to the oral examination if they get at least the minimum score (18/30) in at least 2 questions.
+The oral examination will evaluate the autonomy of judgment, the ability to communicate and apply skills to reality.
+For each written answer a score of thirty points will be awarded.
+The student will be admitted to the oral exam if he obtains at least the minimum score (18/30) in at least 2 of the 3 questions.
+The vote of the oral will do media with the vote of the written to get to the final vote.

 The final vote corresponds to the average between the written and oral vote.